XiaoMi/themis/readme.md

 ## Introduction

-Themis provides cross-row/cross-table transaction on HBase based on [google percolator algorithm](http://research.google.com/pubs/pub36726.html).
+Themis provides cross-row/cross-table transaction on HBase based on [google's percolator](http://research.google.com/pubs/pub36726.html).
-Themis guarantees the ACID characteristics of cross-row transaction by two-phase write and conflict resolution, which is based on the single-row transaction provided by HBase.
+Themis guarantees the ACID characteristics of cross-row transaction by two-phase write and conflict resolution, which is based on the single-row transaction of HBase.
 Themis depends [chronos](https://github.com/XiaoMi/chronos) to provide global strictly incremental timestamp, which defines the global order for transactions and make themis could read database snapshot before given timestamp.
 Themis adopts HBase coprocessor framework, which could serve after loading themis coprocessors without changing source code of HBase.
 The API of themis is similar with that of HBase, including themisPut/themisDelete/themisGet/themisScan.
-We validate the correctness of themis for a few months, the performance of themis in current version is similar to the result reported in paper of [google percolator](http://research.google.com/pubs/pub36726.html).
+We validate the correctness of themis for a few months, the performance of themis in current version is similar to the result reported in paper of [google's percolator](http://research.google.com/pubs/pub36726.html).

 ## Example of Themis API